barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 ## State Object

-They key aspect our state is that each time it undergoes change we store the identifier of the action that changed it.
+They key aspect of our state is that each time it undergoes change we store the identifier of the action that changed it.
 This is also true for the initial action that "creates" the state.

-With this in mind we have a more clearer picture on the resolution for the second issue in the previous section.
+With this in mind we have a more clearer picture on the fix for the second issue in the previous section.

 ## Tracking Actions